 Once the initial comps are determined, you must locate the financial data needed to analyze the selected comps and calculate trading multiples, key financial statistics, and ratios (in step #3).
 To aggregate and standardize data, you can use the most recent 10-K, 10-Q, 8-K, or Press Release information to find the necessary financial information.
 The Proxy Statement and credit rating agencies may also help in providing relevant information.

 Once you have the necessary financial information for all of the comps, you should create an "input page," where the calculation of the key financial statistics, ratios, and multiples can be completed.
 This will then feed into the output sheets that are then used to benchmark the comps.
-However, because these multiples are already calculated for us in our example (using Atom Finance), this process is not required.
+However, because these multiples are already calculated for us in our example (shown later below), this process is not required.

 If I were using Atom Finance, as I did in this article, I would download the two Excel sheets ('default columns,' which has multiples data and 'returns,' which has various performance information) and then put them on one spreadsheet.
 Then, I would clean this data so that the formatting is consistent throughout (i.e., ensure all data is in number format).
 Afterwards, I would copy relevant data from each sheet into one sheet, and then identify which multiples are the most relevant depending on the company and the industry it's in, which the next step covers.

-Because companies can have dramatically different sizes, revenues, and bottom line earnings, trading multiples, ratios, and other key statistics are used to make comparing two or more different assets a lot easier.
+Because companies can have dramatically different sizes, revenues, and bottom-line earnings, investors can use trading multiples, ratios, and other KPIs to make comparing two or more different assets a lot easier.
 Multiples are therefore used in relative valuation to give investors an idea on how "expensive" a company is, relative to its peers.